 These classes are delivered by consultants in palliative care medicine.

-The session format is structured in the same way for every class with food provided from 6pm followed by the masterclass class (learning conversations) starting at around 6.45pm and finishing around 8.30 – 9pm.
+The session format is structured in the same way with the masterclass class (learning conversations) starting at 6pm and finishing around 8pm.

 Suitable for doctors, specialist nurses and senior nurses working regularly with patients with palliative care needs in the community, hospital or hospice.